RésEAU organises water-related webinar series on a regular basis as part of a knowledge sharing initiative led by

 Daniel Maselli, RésEAU focal point.

-On thin ice: Adapting water resources management to a vanishing mountain cryosphere
+On thin ice: Adapting water resources management to a vanisghin cryosphere

 This webinar was held on the 10th of May 2021 as part of the RésEAU webinar series.
-It highlighted the second output of the Trend Observatory, an initiative led by SDC’s Global Programme Water to anticipate new themes and emerging opportunities for development cooperation in the water sector.
+It highlighted the second Trend Sheet of the Trend Observatory, an initiative led by SDC’s Global Programme Water to anticipate new themes and emerging opportunities for development cooperation in the water sector.

 The objective of this webinar was to give an overview of the state of research on how climate change effects on the mountain cryosphere impact water resources, and to provide insights on why and how water resources management should adopt more risk-based and transformative approaches to deal with related uncertainties and rapid change.

 Webinar recordingPresentationsAdapting water resources management to a vanishing mountain cryosphere by Annika Kramer, adelphi.pdfIntegrated water management in high mountain ecosystems in Colombia by Natalia Acero Martinez, CI.pdfSummarysummary_ResEAU webinar May 2021.pdfSupplementary materialsTrend_sheet_2_EN.pdfTrend_sheet_2_FR.pdf

 How can digital technologies help reduce inequalities in water security

 Digital technologies have great

 potential to reduce inequalities in water security.
 What are interesting

 and innovative digital approaches the water sector should watch out for?
 How